LenShustek/miditones/README.txt

         Playtune players that can check the header to know what data to expect.

   -b    Generate a binary file with the name <basefilename>.bin, instead of a
         C-language source file with the name <basefilename>.c.
+This is useful to create a file that can be input to Miditones_scroll.

   -t=n  Generate the bytestream so that at most "n" tone generators are used.
         The default is 6 tone generators, and the maximum is 16.
 The program